 Golden Stone Porcelain in Ann-Marie Powell's Greening Grey Britain Garden.
 Picture: Jonathan Ward, Ginger Horticulture.

-Ann-Marie Powell chose Golden Stone Porcelain for her RHS feature garden, Greening Grey Britain, not just selecting it for the colour, though she did describe it as “a beautiful stone, one of the best porcelains I've seen.
+Ann-Marie Powell chose Golden Stone porcelain for her RHS feature garden, Greening Grey Britain Garden for Health, Happiness and Horticulture.
+She didn't just select it for the colour, though she did describe it as “a beautiful stone, one of the best porcelains I've seen.
 It looks very natural.”
-The garden was intended to encourage people to think about doing more with their front garden than merely turning it into parking.
-“Porcelain is slip-resistant, so perfect for the front garden,” added Ann-Marie, “and its density means that it won't take on pollution.”
+It was practical too.
+She intended to encourage people to think about doing more with their front garden than merely turning it into parking.
+“Porcelain is slip-resistant, so perfect for the front garden,” she added, “and its density means that it won't take on pollution.”

 Words were inscribed in the Golden Stone Porcelain with our CNC machine.
 Picture: Jonathan Ward, Ginger Horticulture.